jlooper/green/hackathon.md

 Want to hack using this content?
 Feel free!

-You can create a hackathon of any link building on Green Tech, but this  repo is most suitable for a short overnight hackathon or a Micro-Hack.
+You can create a hackathon of any length building on Green Tech, but this repo is most suitable for a short overnight hackathon or a two-hour Micro-Hack.
 Fork this repo and edit the instructions below for your purposes.

 ### Current Hackathon: Green Forum Micro-Hack, July 16th, 2020 with Microsoft Interns and Student Ambassadors worldwide.